 - The black wire is "hot."

 - The white wire is neutral.

 - The orange wire is used for interconnect.

-If you need to remove the power connector, turn POWER OFF first.
-Insert a flat screwdriver blade between the power connector and the security tab inside the power input block.
+If you need to remove the power connector, insert a flat screwdriver blade between the power connector and the security tab inside the power input block.
 Gently pry back the tab and pull the connector free.